wangihzyue/face_detection/README.md

 ### Reason for low performance of GAN

 The reason for GAN bad performance may be the low quality of generated pictures.
-Then the discriminator cannot extract the special features for known people and extract the wrong features.
+Then the discriminator cannot extract the special features for known people and then extract the wrong features.